Students To Careers

 So how does a student know which degree or program is best for reaching their goals?
 They get connected with Mid-MO AHEC, that’s how!
 AHEC is connected with almost every health profession and medical school in the country.

 Mid-MO AHEC is just our local AHEC office.
-There are over a dozen AHEC offices in Missouri and over 300 nation-wide.
+There are ten AHEC offices in Missouri and over 300 nation-wide.
 If we can’t get a student connected to the right school then no one can!

 Fulfilling A Purpose